mutating/skelet/README.md

 - [ ] Do not use quotation marks for non-string values in exceptions
 - [ ] Support for dotfiles as a source
 - [ ] The ability to reset the cache for sources
+- [ ] Make the "for_library" method of AbstractSource abstract